fiboa/specification/geoparquet/README.md

 The mapping between the Parquet data types and the fiboa data types, can be found in the [data type mapping](datatypes.md).

+## Best practices

+For data with a lot of repetition, brotli compression is recommended.
+This applies particularly for merged datasets that don't deduplicate properties to the collection-level.